Erik Poppe: Awards

-Troubled Water made history at the Hamptons International Film Festival in 2008 by being the first feature to win both the festival's Golden Starfish for Best Narrative Feature and the Audience Award.
+Troubled Water made history at the Hamptons International Film Festival in 2008 by being the first film to win both the Golden Starfish for Best Narrative Feature and the Audience Award.

-Poppe received the Special Golden Angel, the lifetime achievement award, for his work as Outstanding European Film Artist at the 2016 International Film Festival TOFIFEST in Poland.
+Poppe received the Special Golden Angel for his work as Outstanding European Film Artist at the 2016 International Film Festival TOFIFEST in Poland.

-Erik Poppe is co-owner of Paradox Film and the Paradox Group.
-A series of companies producing features.
+Erik Poppe is the co-owner of Paradox Film and the Paradox Group, a series of companies producing features.